Home » Courses » Counselling and Applied Psychology Level 4 Higher National Certificate (HNC) Full-time

 By the end of Level 4, you will have sound knowledge of the foundation concepts of counselling and psychology.
 You will be competent in a range of subject-specific skills as well as general skills and qualities relevant to key areas of these professions.

-You will study will study ten mandatory units:
+You will study the following mandatory units:

 Core Unit 1: Personal and Professional Development Through Inclusive Practice